 The administration fee for a Blue Badge is £10, which you should send with other information being returned to us.
 Please do not send cash through the post.
 Cheques or postal orders should be made payable to Sandwell MBC.

 There is more information about the Blue Badge scheme on the Directgov website.
-If you do not automatically qualify because of the benefits you are on, or another health condition, then we may ask you to attend a walking assessment with an accredited health professional in order to ascertain eligibility for a blue badge.
+If you do not automatically qualify because of the benefits you are on, or another health condition, then we may ask you to provide further medical evidence or ask you to attend a walking assessment with an accredited health professional, to ascertain eligibility for a blue badge.

 Misuse of a Blue Badge

 It is against the law for anyone other than the badge holder to use a Blue Badge.
 We can fine you and/or take your badge away if you misuse it.